zonaj2/python-api-challenge/README.md

 #### Key Steps:
 Generated random geographic coordinates and a list of cities using `citypy`.

-Used the [OpenWeatherMap API](https://openweathermap.org/api/one-call-3#how)to retrieve weather data from the generated cities list.
+Used the [OpenWeatherMap API](https://openweathermap.org/api/one-call-3#how) to retrieve weather data from the generated cities list.
 Exported the city data to a .csv file (city_data.csv)

 Created a series of scatter plots with linear regression for the following:
 * Latitude vs. Temperature